LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 [^2]: *Tokenizing* is the process of breaking down a text document into smaller units called *tokens*.
 Tokens are usually words, but can also be individual characters or parts of words.
 [^3]: *Stopwords* are common words (like "the," "a," "is," "and," "of") that generally don't carry significant meaning for classification or analysis.
 Removing them helps reduce the size of the feature set and can improve model performance.
 [^4]: A *feature vector* in the context of scikit-learn is a one-dimensional array of numerical values that represents a single data point (or sample) to be used by a machine learning algorithm.
+[^5]: An *n-gram* is a contiguous sequence of N items from a given sample of text.
-[^5]: *Estimators* are objects in scikit-learn that can learn parameters from data by implementing a `.fit()` method.
+[^6]: *Estimators* are objects in scikit-learn that can learn parameters from data by implementing a `.fit()` method.
 These include: *Predictors* (Models): like `MultinomialNB` or `LinearRegression` and *Transformers* (Preprocessing Tools) like `CountVectorizer` or `StandardScaler` that learn rules to transform or process data.

-[^6]: *Multinomial* in this context, means the classifier is built to handle data with many features.
+[^7]: *Multinomial* in this context, means the classifier is built to handle data with many features.
 The "multi" refers to the entire vocabulary of unique words, where every word is treated as a separate feature.
 The model works by learning the relative frequency of all the words for a specific topic.
-[^7]: *Hyperparameter* refers to a configuration setting that is external to the model and whose value can't be estimated from the data.
+[^8]: *Hyperparameter* refers to a configuration setting that is external to the model and whose value can't be estimated from the data.
 Instead, a hyperparameter's value must be set by the developer.

+[^9]: A *confusion matrix* is a table used to evaluate the performance of a classification model on a set of test data for which the true values are known.
+It visually summarizes the classifier's performance by comparing the predicted categories to the actual categories.
+[^10]: A *bigram* is an *n-gram* sequence of two words, for example: "quick brown" or "brown fox".